 Non-thermalizing many-body quantum systems have been attracting extensive interests, which may have applications in coherent controls and storage of quantum information.
-Ideas for achieving non-thermalization include construction of models with quantum scars \cite{bernien2017,moudgalya2018,schecter2018,turner2018a,choi2019scar,ho2019,bull2019,lin2019,khemani2019,scherg2021,kao2021,jepsen2022,su2022scar,desaules2022,desaules2022b} or Hilbert space fragmentation \cite{Moudgalya_2021,herviou2021,sala2020,khemani2020,znidaric2013,yangzc2020,moudgalya2020,lian2023}, and exploration of many-body localization (MBL) phases \cite{basko2006,gornyi2005,oganesyan2007,marko2008,nandkishore2015,abaninRMP2019} typically requiring disorders.
+Ideas for achieving non-thermalization include construction of models with quantum scars \cite{bernien2017,moudgalya2018,schecter2018,turner2018a,choi2019scar,ho2019,bull2019,lin2019,khemani2019,scherg2021,kao2021,jepsen2022,su2022scar,desaules2022,desaules2022b} or Hilbert space fragmentation \cite{Moudgalya_2021,herviou2021,sala2020,khemani2020,znidaric2013,yangzc2020,moudgalya2020,tomasi2019,buca2022,buca2023,lian2023}, and exploration of many-body localization (MBL) phases \cite{basko2006,gornyi2005,oganesyan2007,marko2008,nandkishore2015,abaninRMP2019} typically requiring disorders.
 Particularly, the identification of MBL remains challenging theoretically and numerically \cite{roeck2017,thiery2018,luitz2017,goihl2019,crowley2020,morningstar2022,jan2022,sels2022} even for the most-studied interacting fermion or spin models in one-dimension (1d), and is more difficult in higher dimensions.
-The limitation of numerical calculations urges the exploration of models with solvable limits or reducible complexity for MBL.
+The limitation of numerical calculations urges the exploration of models with solvable limits or reducible complexity for the search of MBL.

 Instructive results have been obtained by reformulating the MBL problem as a single-particle Anderson localization problem in Fock space \cite{gornyi2005,altshuler1997,berkovits1998,leyronas1999,flambaum2001,monthus2010,logan2019,roy2020b}.
 It was argued the geometry of Fock space is similar to the Cayley tree, in which case the criterion for Anderson localization in Cayley tree \cite{abou1973,abou1974,mirlin1997,chalker1990,savitz2019,baroni2023,sade2003,monthus2011,tikhonov2016,tikhonov2016frac,roy2020} applies.
 However, the approximate nature of the Cayley tree picture obstructed rigorous verifications of MBL, and quite often the large coordination numbers of the effective Cayley tree picture make it difficult to achieve MBL.